 Writer and theatrical improviser Brett Wean shares strategies for being productive while fighting procrastination.

 What are your goals is the most important questions a writer can ask.
 Not just of their protagonist, antagonist and every single one of their supporting characters…but of themselves.

-Characters are engines that drive ideas into story.
-Each of the five major character types plays a specific role in that process.
-First is THE PROTAGONIST.
+Characters are engines that drive ideas into a story.
+Each of the major character types plays a specific role in that process.
+Second is THE ANTAGONIST.

 Over the past year, Jeanne Veillette Bowerman shared some of her mentors' screenwriting tips, but for those who missed them, here are her favorite dozen.

 Brad Johnson discusses what makes a compelling monologue in your screenplays, using 'Jaws' as an example.

 Courtney Hunt, writer and director of the 2008 Sundance Grand Jury-winning film Frozen River, shares her experience writing her Oscar-nominated script.